gnosischain/documentation/docs/bridges/tokenbridge/xdai-bridge.md

 #### Role and responsibilities

-**Anyone**
+**xDAI/wxDAI holder**

+1. Deposit xDAI/wxDAI and get sDAI shares:
+   1. xDAI/wxDAI holders can deposit xDAI/wxDAI in return for sDAI, and their corresponding shares in the vault are recorded. (placeholder: Frontend URL)
+   2. Bridge Interest Receiver receives interest from mainnet and distribute to sDAI vault.
+   3. sDAI holders withdraw/redeem xDAI/wxDAI (interest+original amount) according to their shares, that has gone up because of the interest received in step 2.

+**Keeper**

+1. Call `investDAI()` `refillBridge()` `payInterest()`.
 On Ethereum, anyone is allowed to `investDAI()` into the sDAI vault, anyone is allowed to `refillBridge()` right back up to the threshold, and also anyone is allowed to `payInterest()`.
 These processes are permissionless, and it’s also costly which is why we will have a bot to automate these 3 maintenance procedures in the most efficient way possible.

-**xDAI holder**

-1. swap xDAI to sDAI:
-   1. xDAI holders swap xDAI for sDAI, and their corresponding shares in the vault are recorded.
-   2. Bridge Interest Receiver receives interest from mainnet and distribute to sDAI vault.
-   3. sDAI holder redeems xDAI (interest+original amount) according to their shares, that has gone up because of the interest received in step 2.

-**Keeper wallet/bot**

-1. Call `investDAI()` `refillBridge()` `payInterest()`
+2. Keeper is maintained by Karpatkey team.

 #### Contracts